riyatyagi949/Portfolio-Website/README.md

 # Open index.html in your browser.

 # 🛠️ Future Enhancements
-🚀 Improve chatbot capabilities with more interactions.🤖 🚀 Add a contact form for direct communication .📩
+🚀 Improve chatbot capabilities with more interactions.
+🚀 Add a contact form for direct communication .
-🚀 Optimize performance for faster loading speeds. ⚡
+🚀 Optimize performance for faster loading speeds.

 # 📢 Connect with Me